HealthBioscienceIDEAS/aaic2024-neuroimaging-workshop/episodes/imaging-data-structure-and-formats.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Images are sheets or cubes of numbers.
-- Medical image datais typically storedin DICOM or Nifti format.
+- Medical image data is typically stored in DICOM or Nifti format.
+They include a header that contains information on the patient and/or the image characteristics.
 - An affine transformation maps the voxel location to real-world coordinates.
+- Medical image viewers allow to navigate an image, adjust contrast, and localise brain regions with respect to an atlas.

 ::::::::::::::::::::::::::::::::::::::::::::::::